50 Dumbest Things Tourists Have Ever Done

-We don’t fully agree, but one absolute jerk decided to go further and steal a bust of the singer from the grave.
-The situation got so bad, that Morrison's family — you know, the people who actually loved and knew him — had to hire security to guard the grave.
+We don’t agree, but no one has been as bad as one absolute jerk who decided to steal a bust of the singer from the grave.
+The situation got so bad, that Morrison's family — you know, the people who actually loved him — had to hire security to guard the grave.

 Starved Rock State Park in Oglesby, Illinois, is home to stone formations that are a sacred place of gathering for indigenous tribes.
-So when a photo surfaced of two visitors drawing their initials on a formation that was more than 400 million years old, the rage was real.
+So when a photo surfaced of two visitors drawing their initials on a 400-million-year-old formation, the rage was real.